Inductive Tiling

 The Math Behind the Fact:

-A simple shows this property.
+A simple proof by induction shows this property.
 The simplest case is a 2×2 chessboard.
 Clearly if one square is removed, the remainder can be tiled by one L-shaped tromino.
 This is the base case.

 Now, given a large chessboard of size 2nx2n, with one square removed, it can be divided into four 2(n-1)x2(n-1) smaller chessboards (the corners of the original board).
 One of those corners contains the removed tile, so by the inductive step, it can be tiled by L-shaped trominoes.
 Now notice that the remaining three 2(n-1)x2(n-1) boards all meet at a common corner at the center of the original board.